17.02.2023.

 THE 100-POINT SCORING SYSTEM

-During the teaching period, a total of 100 points can be earned in every course, and the number of points you collect determines how you earn your final course grade (see below).
-On the one hand, you may use the points collected in the midterms and other activities during the teaching period to secure your exam eligibility.
+• On the one hand, you may use the points collected in the midterms during the teaching period to secure your exam eligibility.
 This will then allow you to take an exam during the exam period and thus obtain a grade.
-On the other hand, by earning many points during the teaching period, you can fully complete a course with an offered grade even before the exams start.

-• in 3-credit courses: 2 midterms for 45 points each (2x45=90)
+• in 3-credit courses: 2 midterms for 50.00% points each (2x50.00=100.00)

 SECURING ONE’S EXAM ELIGIBILITY